 Lovingly restoring and extending a collection of heritage buildings to create a unique and distinctive cultural and sporting destination.

-Dating from 1873, Devonshire Park has long been an attraction within Eastbourne and for the wider south coast – originally playing host to cricket, tennis, racquets and roller skating for the Victorian middle classes.
+Dating from 1873, Devonshire Park has long been a destination within Eastbourne and for the wider south coast – originally playing host to cricket, tennis, racquets and roller skating for the Victorian middle classes.
 Now, as well as being home to three theatres, it hosts major tennis tournaments including the women’s warm-up contest for Wimbledon.
-However, over the years the facilities have fallen behind competitors and are in need of significant revitalisation.
+However, over the years the facilities had fallen behind competitors and were in need of revitalisation.

-Eastbourne Borough Council, led by Councillor David Tutt, instigated Devonshire Park’s overhaul, with a vision to go much further than simply upgrade the buildings.
-The key concept is for it to become a new attraction for the town – somewhere that visitors can enjoy state of the art amenities and a beautiful landscape.
+Eastbourne Borough Council, led by Councillor David Tutt, instigated Devonshire Park’s overhaul, with a view of going much further than simply upgrading the buildings.
+The vision was for it to become a new attraction for the town – somewhere that visitors can enjoy state of the art amenities and a beautiful landscape.

-The new conference facilities sit in a striking modern building, conceived as a new pavilion in the park.
-We were keen to create a distinctive venue of real character and integrity to work well in its unique setting.
+The new conference facilities sit in a striking modern building, conceived as a pavilion in the park.
+We were keen to create a distinctive venue, and being in such an unusual environment means it is anything but a corporate blank canvas.

-A landscape masterplan for the park sees the creation of a new public plaza in front of the theatres with an outdoor café and increased planting – reinforcing the parkland setting and strengthening connections with the seafront and town centre.
+Our landscape masterplan introduces a new public plaza in front of the theatres with an outdoor café and increased planting – reinforcing the parkland setting and strengthening connections with the seafront and town centre.

-As the works are being entirely publicly funded, Eastbourne Borough Council has had to be certain of the project’s value and cost throughout.
-The new and improved theatres will be more profitable, the conference spaces will provide a new revenue stream and the staggered construction programme means other areas of the park can stay open for business – especially important throughout the tennis and panto season.
+Considering the works were entirely publicly funded, Eastbourne Borough Council had to be certain of the project’s value throughout.
+The new and improved theatres will be more profitable, the conference spaces will provide a new revenue stream and the staggered construction programme means other areas of the park can stay open for business – especially important around tennis and panto season.